We may earn commission from affiliate links →

 Although the Balkans region is not necessarily defined, generally, these are the countries that are referred to as part of the Balkans.

-Getting around the Balkans is easy, and it is getting easier by the year.
+Getting around the Balkans is easy and getting easier by the year.
 With advances to its intricate train network, bus lines and routes being added to connect popular tourist towns, and improvements in highway systems in almost every country, traveling around the Balkans has never been easier.

 Not to mention, it seems budget airlines have figured out people want to travel to the Balkans and have added many affordable routes throughout the region, with many more in the works.

-However, our favorite way to get around the Balkans because of its cost, efficiency, and pure beauty is via a self-driven road trip.
-For this Balkans road trip, we will set an itinerary for two weeks.
+However, a self-driven road trip is our favorite way to get around the Balkans because of its cost, efficiency, and pure beauty.
+We will set an itinerary for this Balkans road trip for two weeks.

 When To Travel In The Balkans